codingblocks/tracking-ufo-presentation/readme.md

-x Dynamically add / remove nodes to the map x Click on a node to have info show up x DataGen the node data

-6. Kafka connector to db
+x Dynamically add / remove nodes to the map x Click on a node to have info show up x DataGen the node data x Kafka connector to db

 7. Hasura?
 8. Map pull from Hasura
 9. Offline version